DavidMertz/RegEx_Puzzles/book.md

 Fibonacci-like sequences using regular expressions.
 Let's turn next to whether we might do the same thing with prime numbers.
-In particular, if you can find it, your regular expression(s) will only need to match initial sequences of the primes, but all such initial sequences.
+In particular, if you can find it, your regular expression(s) will only need to match ascending initial sequences of the primes, but all such initial sequences.

 As in the last two puzzles, we encode numeric sequences using a number of contiguous '@' symbols, with each "number" separated by spaces.
 For